 It was the end of our second hour driving down a pot-hole infested, rattle-the-teeth-out-of-my-head dirt road in Tanzania, and I was starting to feel as if my body was going to shake apart.
 We were on our way to visit the Hadzabe tribe, also known as Bushmen, that lived on the outskirts of the Ngorongoro Crater, where I spent a few days.

-In Tanzania, the Hadzabe population is under a thousand, and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.
+In Tanzania, the Hadzabe tribe population is under a thousand and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.

 When we arrived, the tribe was waiting in a shaded clearing, the men on one side, the women and young children on the other.

-They didn’t speak English, of course, only Hadza, and we communicated through a guide.
+The Hadzabe bushmen didn’t speak English, of course, only Hadza and we communicated through a guide.

 Their vocabulary was filled with clucks and I felt I’d walked into the middle of a National Geographic documentary.